awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 Incompatibilities between MySQL and MariaDB include the following:

-+ You cannot migrate a DB snapshot created with MySQL 5\.7 or MySQL 5\.5 to MariaDB 10\.1\.
++ You can't migrate a DB snapshot created with MySQL 5\.7 or MySQL 5\.5 to MariaDB 10\.1\.

++ You can't migrate an encrypted snapshot\.

 + If the source MySQL database uses a SHA256 password hash, you need to reset user passwords that are SHA256 hashed before you can connect to the MariaDB database\.
 The following code shows how to reset a password that is SHA256 hashed: